-

 Overview

-The start-up process refers to the set of activities implemented by a UNDP Country Office (CO) or a Regional Service Centre (RSC) when designated as Principal Recipient (PR) for Global Fund projects for the first time.
+The start-up process refers to the set of activities implemented by a UNDP Country Office (CO) when designated as Principal Recipient (PR) for Global Fund projects for the first time For MC type of grants, this is done in discussions with the Regional Bureaux (RBx).

-UNDP assumes the PR role when nominated by the Country Coordinating Mechanism (CCM), or Regional Coordinating Mechanism (RCM) in the context of multi-country grants, – in which case UNDP is often detailed in the funding request (formerly called the ‘concept note’) – or by Global Fund request following a crisis situation.
-However, even in crisis situations, the Global Fund will seek the endorsement of the CCM, in alignment with the focus on national ownership.
+UNDP assumes the PR role when nominated by the Country Coordinating Mechanism (CCM), or Regional Coordinating Mechanism (RCM) in the context of multi-country grants, – in which case UNDP is often detailed in the funding request, or by Global Fund request due to political instability, insecurity, sanctions or following a crisis when the Additional Safeguard Policy (ASP) is invoked.
+However, even in these situations, the Global Fund will seek the endorsement of the CCM.
+The success of the Global Fund model is based on the principles of country ownership and partnership.

 When UNDP is nominated as the PR in the funding request, there is adequate time for planning for the start-up; however, if UNDP is asked to assume the PR role during the life of the grant, often the timelines are reduced to ensure there are no interruptions to delivery of critical services.
-As UNDP assumes the PR role under a variety of circumstances, COs should contact the UNDP Global Fund/Health Implementation Support Team for guidance on the process and for support with the development of a work plan.
+As UNDP assumes the PR role under a variety of circumstances, COs should contact the UNDP Global Fund Partnership and Health Systems Team (GFPHST) for guidance on the process and for support with the development of a transition work plan and budget.

 The activities that are undertaken during start-up are designed to facilitate a timely start of grant implementation and prevent any interruption in critical programme activities and services, including delivery of health commodities.
 During the start-up process additional resources will be required by the CO to undertake preparatory actions and ensure the effective handover from the outgoing PR.
 To address these additional requirements, a start-up team should be assembled.

-Certain conditions should be negotiated with the Global Fund when UNDP takes on the role of PR for the first time.
+Certain conditions should be negotiated with the Global Fund when UNDP assumes s PR role for the first time.
 Example of these conditions include:

 - Adequate resources are allocated by the Local Fund Agent (LFA) and Global Fund to ensure achievement of the agreed timelines for grant signing and transition.